microsoft/CorrelationVector-Swift/README.md

 # Usage

-For general info on correlation vector, refer to [spec](https://microsoft.sharepoint.com/:w:/t/OneCollector/EUy_CKFrDeNBvqOe7ru42oEBjVaqs7kMJkxbF09o7Dic-w?rtime=0bHE72sA10g).
+For general info on correlation vector, refer to [wiki page](https://osgwiki.com/wiki/CorrelationVector).

 ## Init new vector